cmendible/cmendible.github.io/_posts/2017-04-29-step-by-step-couchbase-lite-with-net-core.md

 ## 3. Add a nuget.config
 ---
-Since Couchbase Lite is still in development you'll need to add their development nuget server as Nuget source, so create a nuget.config file with the following contents.</p>
+Since Couchbase Lite is still in development you'll need to add their development nuget server as Nuget source, so create a nuget.config file with the following contents.

 ``` xml
 <?xml version="1.0" encoding="utf-8"?>